GermanBrainRot/Project-Galileo/README.md

 So, in short:

-- The integral formalism boils down to composition of morphisms in the appropriate category
+- The integral formalism boils down to composition of morphisms in the appropriate category.
-- The requirement to have a category forces us to treat interaction as *integration* over the Born density rather than sampling from it (which is a *retrospective* operation)
+- The requirement to have a category forces us to treat interaction as *integration* over the Born density rather than sampling from it (which is a *retrospective* operation).
-- My second postulate boils down to treating the actions themselves as probabilistic and integrating them out
+- My second postulate boils down to treating the actions themselves as probabilistic and integrating them out - which is what Feynman's path integral formalism is already doing.
+Except, Feynman did not apply the Born rule on interacting branches.

+The path integral formalism latent in my words differs from Feynman's mostly in this.
+And in many cases, this should not make much of a difference since in Feynman's formalism, the branches where interactions even happen tend to be few, and where interactions happen, the interacting branches tend to interfere their quantum properties away.
+Mine says that these properties do not exist on those few branches, and this should be testable under suitable conditions.

 ![](Bourne.png)